Cathy Curry: Council appointment

 Following Curry's predecessor, Jenna Sudds being elected to Canadian Parliament in the 2021 Canadian federal election, city council opted to appoint a replacement rather than hold a by-election, citing the cost of holding a by-election ($500,000), COVID-19 restrictions, and the need to have the seat full immediately to participate in the 2022 budget.
 Twelve members of City council (including mayor Jim Watson) voted for Curry versus eight who voted for previous city councillor Marianne Wilkinson.
 Three councillors voted for other candidates.
 Wilkinson had been "presented as the top choice of community associations in Kanata", though Curry stated she had consulted with Sudds and local MPP Merrilee Fullerton prior to her appointment.
 Curry did not promise to not run for election in the 2022 Ottawa municipal election.

 Prior to her appointment to council, Curry served as a board member at CHEO, the Caldwell Family Centre, Ronald McDonald House Ottawa, the Ontario Centre of Excellence for Child and Youth Mental Health and Ottawa Fusion Volleyball.

+Curry endorsed Yasir Naqvi in his candidacy for leader of the Ontario Liberal Party in the 2023 Ontario Liberal Party leadership election.